About the AIBT

 The AIBT was the lead organisation in the early stages of the development of the long term plan for the site in Warmley where William Champion established his zinc smelter and brass works.
 This role has now been taken over by a separate body, Kingswood Heritage Projects (KHP), which is working with other interested parties on the plan.
 AIBT members were involved in major roles within the KHP in the initial stages of the project.
 The AIBT is no longer involved with this project.

 The trust is a charity, No 279998, and acts as a focus of interest in the industrial archaeology of the area.
-It normally works with partners, such as local councils, on its conservation projects, and aims to hand over the long term running of the sites to local groups.
+It normally works with partners, such as local councils and/or other heritage organisations, on its conservation projects, and aims to hand over the long term running of the sites to local groups.
 The AIBT is also a limited company, No 1483387, which allows it to execute contracts, such as those in the restoration of the Midford Aqueduct.
 Many of the AIBT members are also members of the societies or groups involved with the day to day running of other restoration projects.

 Joining the AIBT